Guides/Safe AI Agent Execution with nono

 bash

-Edit my-profile.json to add or remove allowed paths, network hosts, and commands.
+Edit the generated JSON to add or remove allowed paths, network domains, and commands, then validate it.
 See the profile reference for the full schema.

 Tip